-R'hllor, also known as the Lord of Light, the Heart of Fire, the God of Flame and Shadow, is a prominent god on Essos, but has only a few followers in Westeros, where he is more commonly known as the Red God.
+R'hllor, also known as the Lord of Light, the Heart of Fire, the God of Flame and Shadow, is a prominent god in Essos, but has only a few followers in Westeros, where he is more commonly known as the red god.
 His symbol is a fiery heart.

 - the red temple in Pentos

 - the red temple in Braavos

 - the red temple in Lys - according to semi-canon sources, one of the greatest temples of R'hllor stands in Lys.[Citation Needed]

 - the Temple of the Lord of Light in Volantis

 - a small red temple in Oldtown for the sailors who visit there

 - At least one red temple in Dorne